lanly-dev/VSCode-VoiceCommands/README.md

-# voice-commands README
+# Voice Commands README

 This is an extension that take basic voice commands.
+[Github💭](https://github.com/lanly-dev/VSCode-VoiceCommands-Extension "Github")

 ## Features